alenyeh1014/Data-Science-Image-Recognization-Project/README.md

-# Ship Image Recognizations
+# Cognitive Computing: Ship Image Recognizations
-Hi all, this is a Data Science Project ! - Image Recognizations with CNN Deep Learning Methodology.
+Hi all, this is a Data Science Project ! - Image Recognizations with CNN Deep Learning methodology.

 ### Project Objective

-* The purpose of this project is to apply Deep Learning Methodology for Image Recognizations in order to detect the real ships over the ocean.
+* The purpose of this project is to apply Deep Learning methodology for Image Recognizations in order to detect the real ships through satellites all over the ocean.

 ### Methods Used

 * Inferential Statistics
+* Data Cleansing
 * Data Wrangling
 * Deep Learning
 * Predictive Modeling